Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Analysis

 \subsection{Performance on seen \textit{vs} unseen languages}

-We also evaluate the performance of language-family adapters on languages that are not included in the mBART-50 pretraining data (\textit{unseen}), compared to languages that belong to its pretraining corpus (\textit{seen}).
+We also evaluate the performance of language-family adapters and the baselines on languages that are not included in the mBART-50 pretraining data (\textit{unseen}), compared to languages that belong to its pretraining corpus (\textit{seen}).
 We present the results in Figure \ref{fig:avg_per_seen_unseen}.

-We observe that $\langfamily$ adapters improve the translation quality compared to the $\langpair$ adapter baseline (depicted as the x-axis) on unseen languages.
+On unseen languages, $\langfamily$ adapters improve the translation quality compared to the $\langpair$ adapter baseline.
 As the pretrained model has no knowledge of these languages, $\langfamily$ adapters provide useful cross-lingual signal.
-Our method provides a bigger boost in unseen languages, which makes it a suitable method for extending an already trained multilingual model to new languages in a scalable way.
+This makes our approach suitable for extending an already trained multilingual model to new languages in a scalable way.
 The improvement is, as expected, smaller for the seen languages.

 $\langagnostic$ adapters perform significantly worse than both our approach and the $\langpair$ baseline.
 This might be the case because of negative transfer between unrelated languages, that are clustered and trained together using the $\langagnostic$ model.
-This issue is prevalent for both the seen and the unseen languages.
+This issue is prevalent for both seen and unseen languages.